-Qualità Agricoltura, Foreste e Pesca) has been established under the coordination of the Agriculture service of ISTAT.
+The Italian National Statistical System (SISTAN) revises every year the National Statistical Plan that covers a three years period.
+In this framework, the Agriculture, Forestry and Fishing Quality Panel (Circolo Qualità Agricoltura, Foreste e Pesca) has been established under the coordination of the Agriculture service of ISTAT.
 In the last years, through this process different improvements, at activity data level, have been reached.
 Moreover, ISPRA has established a direct contact with a network of sectoral experts useful for the verification of the time series.

-The implementation of an ad hoc survey on "Agricultural Production Methods", regulated by the European Commission (EC) will be crucial for improving the preparation of the national agriculture emission inventory (GHG/CLRTAP).
+The implementation of an ad hoc survey on "Agricultural Production Methods", regulated by the European Commission (EC), will be crucial for improving the preparation of the national agriculture emission inventory (GHG/CLRTAP).
 This survey was carried out during the 2010 General Agricultural Census in Italy.
 Detailed data such as animal grazing information, animal housing and storage systems characteristics, and use of manure/slurry for land application information were collected.
 Already, initial efforts had been oriented to collect these data at provincial level through the incorporation of specific queries in the Farm Structure Survey (FSS) from 2005 and 2007.
 ISPRA together with CRPA participated to the preparation of the instructions for specific queries (grazing, housing, storage and land spreading) of the Agricultural Census.
-This exercise will allow obtaining information useful as required by EC regulation and for the improvement of the emission inventory, which will include peculiarities of agricultural production in Italy.
-We expect to validate results obtained with FSS 2005 with information coming from the Agricultural census; final data will be available in April 2012.
+This exercise will allow obtaining information useful as required by the EC regulation and the improvement of the emission inventory, which will include peculiarities of agricultural production in Italy.
+We expect to validate results obtained with FSS 2005 with information coming from the Agricultural census; final data from the census have been published by ISTAT at the end of 2012 and data will be analyzed in 2013.